This post was created in collaboration with Sari Diskin.

 How Hard Should I Exercise During My Pregnancy?

 The Canadian Society of Exercise Physiology recommends exercising at a moderate intensity level.
 An easy way to check whether you are in the moderate intensity zone is through the “talk test”.
 As the name implies, you should be able to maintain a conversation during physical activity.
 If you are too out of breath to maintain a conversation, it is recommended that you reduce your exercise intensity.
 If you would like to exercise at a higher level of intensity, speak to your primary care provider to discuss the risks and benefits prior to increasing your exercise intensity.

 What Exercises Should I Avoid During Pregnancy?

 - Avoid exercises associated with increased risk of falling or physical contact, such as skiing, horseback riding, or contact sports.

 - If you experience light-headedness, nausea, or feel unwell when exercising on your back, modify your position to avoid lying on your back.

-- Be cautious about: planks/core exercises (these should be done with proper form, minimizing any abdominal coning/doming), and running/jumping (should only be done as tolerated).
+- Be mindful about: planks/core exercises (these should be done with proper form, minimizing excessive abdominal coning/doming), and running/jumping (should only be done as tolerated).

 Additional Safety Considerations: